-Did you know you could use it as your watering your houseplants for extra nutrients?
+Did you know you can use your leftover coffee when watering your houseplants for extra nutrients?

 I started watering my houseplants with diluted left over coffee last year and they went from happy to absolutely thriving!